basho/basho_docs/source/languages/en/riak/ops/running/security.md

 Please note that most security-related commands can be run while security is disabled, including the following:

-* User management --- Creating/deleting users and modifying user characteristics (more on that in the [[Modifying User Characteristics|Riak Security#Modifying-User-Characteristics]] section below)
+* [[User management|Riak Security#Modifying-User-Characteristics]] --- Creating/deleting users and modifying user characteristics (more on that in the  section below)
-* Permissions management --- Granting and revoking specific permissions vis-à-vis specific users
+* [[Permissions management|Riak Security#Permissions-Management]] --- Granting and revoking specific permissions vis-à-vis specific users
-* Security source management --- Adding and deleting security sources
+* [[Security source management|Riak Security#Security-Source-Management]] --- Adding and deleting security sources

 This enables you to create security configurations of any level of complexity and turn those configurations on and off all at once if you wish.

 If enabling security is successful, there should be no response in the terminal.

-### Disabling security
+### Disabling Security

 Disabling security only disables the various permission checks that take place when executing operations against Riak.
 Users, roles, and other security attributes remain untouched.